Momijigari (play)

-Momijigari (紅葉狩) or Maple Viewing (English title) is a Japanese narrative, performed as theatre in kabuki as shosagoto (dance-focused play) and Noh.
+Momijigari (紅葉狩) or Maple Viewing (English title) is a Japanese folk law narrative, performed as theatre in both kabuki as a shosagoto (dance-focused play) and in Noh versions.
 It was also the first narrative ever filmed in Japan.
 The Noh play was written by Kanze Nobumitsu during the Muromachi period.
 Other titles for the play include Yogoshōgun and Koremochi.

 The Noh Play

 Momijigari was originally a Noh play, written by Kanze Nobumitsu (d.
 1516).

 A beautiful woman of seemingly high rank (played by the shite or lead actor), along with her retinue of female attendants (the tsure) are visiting Togakushi-yama, a mountain in Shinano Province, here for the seasonal maple-leaf viewing.
 The group commence a banquet.

 A warrior of the Taira clan who has been out deer-hunting approaches.
 He is Taira no Koremochi (played by the waki or secondary actor).
 Rather than to disturb the party by riding past, he dismounts, intending to leave.
 But he is accosted by the lady to drink sake with her.
 Koremochi becomes drunk, and the lady forces more drinks on him.
 At this point the lady's dance increases a more furious tempo, changing from chū no mai to kyū no mai.
 When Koremochi falls asleep, she abandons him, saying never to wake from his dream.

 There is a change of scenery, and everything turns bleak and dreary.
 A deity of the Take-uji (武氏, "samurai"), acting as emissary from the Hachiman shrine appears to Koremochi, and reveals to him that the lady is actually a demon (kijo) which needs to be defeated, granting Koremochi a "divine sword".

-The lady has now transformed into a fire-breathing demon in the glow of lightning (the noh mask used are traditionally shikami (顰) but hannya has come into use.) but the warrior is undaunted, and after a pitched battle, slays the demon with the sword.
+The lady has now transformed into a fire-breathing demon in the glow of lightning (the noh masks used are traditionally shikami (顰) but recently hannya has come into use.).
+The warrior is undaunted, and after a pitched battle, slays the demon with the sword.